Photo: Bella Bridesmaids | Sarah Harvey

 Mesh

-Mesh is open and airy and comes in both woven and knitted versions.
+Mesh is open and breathable, available in both woven and knitted versions.

 Net